Final Recommendation Statement

 It has been replaced by the following: Chlamydia and Gonorrhea: Screening (2014) Ocular Prophylaxis for Gonococcal Ophthalmia Neonatorum: Preventive Medication (2019)

-- Update in Progress for Chlamydial and Gonococcal Infections: Screening
+- Update in Progress for Screening for Chlamydia and Gonorrhea

 |Newborns||The USPSTF strongly recommends prophylactic ocular topical medication for all newborns against gonoccocal ophthalmia neonatuorum.||A|